mikeryan/ice9-bluetooth-sniffer/README.md

 Bluetooth sniffer for Wireshark and HackRF, BladeRF, and USRP that can listen to between 4 and 40 channels simultaneously.

+## M1 VkFFT Preview

+This is a preview branch that showcases real-time performance sniffing all 40 BLE channels on an M1/M2 Mac using a bladeRF.
+This version only runs on macOS, only supports bladeRF, and is fixed to 96 channels centered at 2441 MHz.
+It reliably segfaults on exit, but it should be harmless.

 ## Dependencies

 This tool requires libliquid, libhackrf, libbladerf, and libuhd.
 On